 The Hours of Prayer

 There are seven traditional hours of prayer.
 Members of the Society observe morning and evening prayers with scripture readings.
-During evening prayer (Compline), our members use the Daily Office app.
-They also use a list of prayer thanksgivings and petitions shared by our Society members.
+During evening prayer (Compline), our members are encouraged to use the Daily Office app.
+They are also welcome to share prayer thanksgivings and petitions with fellow Society members.

 Gathering together for koinonia, prayer, and worship is part of being a community.
 So, we regularly gather together in both physical and virtual locations to encourage each other in the grace of our Lord Jesus Christ, the love of God, and the koinonia of The Holy Spirit